KingArthur0205/LLM-Annotator/README.md

     mode="CoT" # This sets the annotations with advanced reasoning techniques )
 ```
+We provided a tutorial python notebook.
+To access, use [this link](https://colab.research.google.com/github/KingArthur0205/LLM-Annotator/blob/main/Annotator_Tutorial%20.ipynb).

 ### 2. Fetch
 To fetch the result and generate annotations, we can use the ```fetch()``` function: